abduld/WebGPU/src/wb/mp/common.markdown

 * Make sure that you test your program using all the datasets provided (the datasets can be selected using the dropdown next to the submission button)

-* Check for errors: here is an example function of a macro `wbCheck` that you can use to check for errors while programming CUDA:
+* Check for errors: for example, when developing CUDA code, one can check for if the function call succeeded and print an error if not via the following macro:

         #define wbCheck(stmt) do {                                                    \
                 cudaError_t err = stmt;                                               \